-What Are Schedules Of Reinforcement In Psychology
+Schedules Of Reinforcement

 The reinforcers are only given when target behavior has occurred, and therefore, the reinforcement is contingent on the desired behavior.

 Many different types of intermittent schedules are possible, but the four types of intermittent schedules commonly used in psychology are based on the time elapsed (interval) or the number of responses made (ratio).

 The four types of partial reinforcement schedules are:

 - Fixed interval schedule (FI)

 - Fixed ratio schedule (FR)

 - Variable interval schedule (VI)